jjwithanr/obsidian_bible_study/docs/New Testament/John/John10.md

 #### v.10
 >The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

-The thief (in the context, unfaithful leaders; cf. v.
-5) acts for his own good, not that of the flock (hungry thieves might steal sheep to eat them); a shepherd risks his life to protect his flock from animals and thieves.
+The thief (in the context, unfaithful leaders; cf. v.5) acts for his own good, not that of the flock (hungry thieves might steal sheep to eat them); a shepherd risks his life to protect his flock from animals and thieves.
 #craigkeener

 #### v.11